learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 results_test
 ```

-We can see that the training set results are really good, but the test set results lag behind.
-We'll talk a little more about this in the next lesson, and discuss how we can get better test set results as well!
+We can see that the training set results are really good, and the test set results seem to be even better.
+In general, this type of result will be rare, as train set results are usually at least a bit better than test set results.

 ## Additional Resources